JHenzi/robot-diary/README.md

 - Python 3.8+
 - Hugo (for building and publishing the site)
-- Windy Webcams API key
 - Groq API key
+- yt-dlp (for YouTube stream frame extraction)

 ### Installation